 Municipal Animal Shelter

-The OHS cares for injured, lost and homeless animals that are brought to the municipal animal shelter by municipal bylaw officers, the general public and/or picked up by our Rescue and Investigation Services agents.
+The OHS cares for injured, lost and homeless animals that are brought to the Municipal Animal Shelter by municipal bylaw officers and the general public.

 How long does an animal stay at the Municipal Animal Shelter?

 In accordance with the City of Ottawa Animal Care and Control Bylaw, stray animals are held in the Municipal Animal Shelter for a period of three full days (not counting day of entry or statutory holidays) to allow their owners time to claim them.